 The pupil premium (PP) is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
-Pupil premium funding is available to both mainstream and non mainstream schools, such as special schools and pupil referral units.
+Pupil premium funding is available to both mainstream and non-mainstream schools, such as special schools and pupil referral units.
+Closing the attainment gap between disadvantaged children and their peers is a priority at Trinity School.
+It is clear that schools can make a difference to that gap.
+In England, the gap has closed in both primary and secondary schools since the introduction of the Pupil Premium, and in every part of the country schools have demonstrated how great teaching and careful planning can make a huge impact on the outcomes of children who may be facing disadvantage.

 We ask all parents to let us know if they fall into any of the categories for their child to be eligible for the Pupil Premium.
 Often, it means that pupils have been, or are, entitled to free school meals and even if parents don't wish to claim, if we know, we can get extra money for the benefit of the school.
-It can make a big difference!
+It can make a big difference so we ask parents to get in touch if they need help applying for eligibility.

-In the 2017 to 2018 financial year, schools will receive £1,320 for pupils in reception year to year 6 who are registered as eligible for free school meals at any point in the last 6 years.
+In the 2021/2022 financial year, schools will receive £1,345 for pupils in reception year to year 6 who are registered as eligible for free school meals at any point in the last 6 years.

 • A special guardianship order